mponce0/eHelp/README.md

 <!-- badges: end -->

 ## Introduction
-The "eHelp" (enhnaced-Help) package allows users to include "a-la-docstring" comments in their own functions and utilize the `help()` function to automatically provide documentation within an R session.
+The "eHelp" (enhanced-Help) package allows users to include "a-la-docstring" comments in their own functions and utilize the `help()` function to automatically provide documentation within an R session.

-Inspired by Python's a-la-docstring comments and the existant "docstring" R package [1], the package "eHelp" attempts to offer similar functionalities by allowing comments "a-la-docstring" style to be displayed as help in user-defined functions.
+Inspired by Python's a-la-docstring comments and the existent "docstring" R package [1], the package "eHelp" attempts to offer similar functionalities by allowing comments "a-la-docstring" style to be displayed as help in user-defined functions.

 The "eHelp" package also provides a few more functions aimed to assist in the development and prototyping the functions and R package:
 * the function `eexample()`, analog to R's basic `example()` function, allows users to run examples in user-defined functions.
-* the function `simulatePackage()`, will load the fuctions from an specified directory, mimicking the load of a package which includes the definition of these functions.
+* the function `simulatePackage()`, will load the functions from an specified directory, mimicking the load of a package which includes the definition of these functions.

 ### Rationale
-Documenting code is among the "best practices" followed when developing code in a professional manner, and even when guided generation of documentation is possible while developing R packages, we still belive that offering users a tool that allows them to document their functions via docstring comments is useful.
+Documenting code is among the "best practices" followed when developing code in a professional manner, and even when guided generation of documentation is possible while developing R packages, we still believe that offering users a tool that allows them to document their functions via docstring comments is useful.

 Moreover it can be used for instructing and teaching best practices while training coders that are just starting.
 Or, in this case the eHelp package could help package developer while prototyping their own packages, as eHelp will allow them to explore how the the help of the functions defined within their package will look like and even save this documentation in files of different formats.